Skip to main content

 Thyroid Reduced conversion of T4 to active T3 Impaired deiodinase enzyme activity in a stressed or fatty liver.

 Recognizing these interconnections is key.
 A protocol aimed at improving hormonal health, such as Testosterone Replacement Therapy (TRT) for a man with clinically diagnosed hypogonadism, must be considered within the context of his liver health.
-Optimizing testosterone levels can improve and reduce visceral fat, which in turn can reduce the burden on the liver.
+Optimizing testosterone levels can improve insulin sensitivity and reduce visceral fat, which in turn can reduce the burden on the liver.

 Similarly, addressing thyroid function or the hormonal imbalances of PCOS are integral parts of a holistic strategy to restore metabolic balance and, consequently, improve liver enzyme profiles over the long term.